nylander/GAAS/annotation/Tools/Util/gff/README.md

 2) Bioperl must as well be installed.

-3) Some specific perl module like Clone.pm have to be installed too.
+3) Some specific perl module like Clone and Moose have to be installed too.
+If you are using Uppmax you can just follow the 3 steps to have them:
+	- Launch the script:
+	- execute the command: source ~/.bashrc

 #################################################
 # 2) Script name and classificaiton by prefix   #